Provably Efficient Off-Policy Adversarial Imitation Learning with Convergence Guarantees

 \section{Conclusion}

 We studied the convergence and sample complexity of off-policy adversarial imitation learning algorithms.
 First, we established convergence guarantees for off-policy AIL algorithms.
 Furthermore, based on the regret bound we derived, we provided theoretical evidence for the sample efficiency of our off-policy algorithm.
 Specifically, we showed that in scenarios where the size of the state space considerably outweighs other specifications, the distribution shift error induced by off-policy updates is dominated by the benefits of having more data available.
-To the best of our knowledge, this is the first work to provide theoretical guarantees for off-policy AIL algorithms.
+This result provides theoretical support for the benefits of off-policy AIL algorithms observed in practice.
 We further demonstrated the practical performance of our off-policy algorithm in discrete space MiniGrid environments and continuous space MuJoCo benchmarks.
 Our experimental results indicate that the off-policy algorithm often outperforms its on-policy counterpart, while requiring substantially fewer samples.

 There are several avenues for future work.
 First, based on our current theoretical framework, we can only prove convergence guarantees when $N= o(\sqrt{K})$.
 However, practically, when $N=K$, the algorithm remains effective.
 We believe that a sharper analysis is needed in these cases.
 Further, when reusing off-policy data, we simply assume a uniform distribution to construct the mixture distribution from the past policies.
 We conjecture that a carefully designed sampling distribution may improve the results.